IMAX: Film cameras

-The IMAX theatre process increases the image resolution by using a larger film frame; in relative terms, a frame of IMAX format film has three times the theoretical horizontal resolution of a frame of 35 mm film.
+The IMAX process increases the image resolution by using a larger film frame; in relative terms, a frame of IMAX format film has three times the theoretical horizontal resolution of a frame of 35 mm film.
 To achieve such increased image resolution, 65 mm film stock passes horizontally through the IMAX movie camera, 15 perforations at a time.
 At 24 frames per second, this means that the film moves through the camera at 102.7 m per minute (just over 6 km/h).
 In a conventional 65 mm camera, the film passes vertically through the camera, five perforations at a time, or 34 m per minute.
 In comparison, in a conventional 35 mm camera, 35 mm film passes vertically through the camera, at four (smaller) perforations at a time, which translates to 27.4 m per minute.

 In the Todd-AO 70 mm-format of widescreen cinema, the image area of a 65 mm film-frame is 48.5 × 22.1 mm; in the IMAX-format of widescreen cinema, the film-frame dimensions are 69.6 × 48.5 mm.
 To match the standard image resolution of the moving image produced with the film-speed of 24 frames per second, an IMAX film requires three times the length of (negative) film stock required for a 65 mm film of comparable scope and cinematic technique.

 In March 2022, IMAX announced a new initiative in collaboration with Kodak, Panavision, and FotoKem to develop "a new fleet of next-generation IMAX film cameras", to deploy the first four units in the next two years.
-Christopher Nolan and Jordan Peele are among a group of advisors, made up of filmmakers and cinematographers, assisting in identifying new specs and features for the prototype development phase.
+Christopher Nolan and Jordan Peele were among a group of advisors, made up of filmmakers and cinematographers, assisting in identifying new specifications and features for the prototype development phase.

-In a May 2024 interview with Collider, IMAX CEO Richard Gelfond revealed that there will be four new identical cameras that will be 30% quieter than the existing cameras.
+In May 2024, an interview with Collider, IMAX CEO Richard Gelfond revealed that four new identical cameras that are 30% quieter than the existing cameras would be made.
 The Wall Street Journal revealed that the new cameras will be made out of carbon fiber and titanium, and they will feature a five inch color display along with wireless capability.
+These were introduced as the Keighley IMAX cameras and were named in honor of IMAX's late Chief Quality Officer, David Keighley and his colleague and wife, Patricia.